 It uses Firefox Accounts for account, authentication and key management.
-All data is encrypted and decrypted on each device - no Sync data is ever transmitted to a server without being encrypted.
-Mozilla does not hold any keys to your Sync data - it can only be decrypted by someone who is able to log in to your Firefox Account (ie, that knows your Firefox Accounts password and has access to your email for verification)
+All data is encrypted and decrypted on each device; no Sync data is ever transmitted to a server without being encrypted.
+Mozilla does not hold any keys to your Sync data.
+Your data can only be decrypted by someone who is able to log in to your Firefox Account (ie, that knows your Firefox Accounts password and has access to your email for the verification required during the initial login).

 This document serves as an index for all technical documentation related to Sync.
 It is not designed for use by end-users, but instead for people who wish to understand the details of how Sync is implemented or wish to interact with it.